Culture of North Korea: Guidance and control

-The state and the Korean Workers' Party control the production of literature and art.
+The state and the Korean Workers' Party (KWP) control the production of literature and art.
 In the early 1990s, there was no evidence of any underground anti-regime literary or cultural movements such as the samizdat in the Soviet Union or those that exist in the People's Republic of China.
 The party exercises control over culture through its Propaganda and Agitation Department and the Culture and Arts Department of the KWP's Central Committee.
 The KWP's General Federation of Korean Literature and Arts Unions, the parent body for all literary and artistic organizations, also directs cultural activity.
 Due to widespread media control, some analysts have characterized North Koreans as censorees.

-These media of paintings, songs, movies, and mass games not only tell the story of Kim Il-sung as the father of the nation but also provide guidance on how to behave as "model citizens".
+These media of paintings, songs, movies, and mass games tell the story of Kim Il Sung as the father of the nation and provides guidance on how to behave as "model citizens" of North Korea.

 Cultural expression

-A central theme of cultural expression is to take the best from the past and discard capitalist elements.
-Popular vernacular styles and themes in literature, art, music, and dance are esteemed as expressing the truly unique spirit of the Korean nation.
-Ethnographers devote much energy to restoring and reintroducing cultural forms that have the proper proletarian or folk spirit and that encourage the development of collective consciousness.
-Lively, optimistic musical and choreographic expressions are stressed.
+The general theme of cultural expression is to take the best aspects from the past while discarding capitalistic elements.
+Popular vernacular styles and themes in literature, art, music, and dance are esteemed as they are seen as expressing the unique spirit of the Korean nation.
+Ethnographers restore and reintroduce cultural forms that have a proletarian or folk spirit and that encourages the development of a collective consciousness.
+Lively, optimistic musical and choreographic expressions are emphasized.
 Group folk dances and choral singing are traditionally practiced in some but not all parts of Korea and were being promoted throughout North Korea in the early 1990s among school and university students.
 Farmers' musical bands have also been revived.